jakemobley/csv_atlas/README.md

 Upload, display, and download CSV files to your heart's content.
 If your csv has a 'state' column, missing entries will be displayed with BLANK.
-If any columns in your csv can be typecast as pandas datetime datatypes, the "Stats" button will display counts for all entries in the row with the same year value.
+If any columns in your csv can be typecast as pandas datetime datatypes, the "Stats" button will display counts for all entries in the column with the same year value.

 ## GETTING STARTED